RealKareemAnees/API-Security-in-Action/Readme.md

 also rereading this Readme progressively

-also implemeinting this security model
+also implementing this security model

 ![alt text](image-3.png)

 # **Chapter 2:-** _Secure API Development_

-this chapter introduces most basic and common non-identity attacks, things like XXS, Injections, etecetra...
+this chapter introduces most basic and common non-identity attacks, things like XSS, Injections, etcetera...

-althoug this chapter could be summarized in [owasp top 10](https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html)
+although this chapter could be summarized in [owasp top 10](https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html)

 <br>

 ## SQL Injection

-SQL is queries are strings, user inputs are strings, users can inject commands to our api
+SQL is queries are strings, user inputs are strings, users can inject commands to our API

 ### preventing _SQL Injection_

 #### 1. Use Parameterized Queries (Prepared Statements)

-this is using a library or orm that quantize commands instead of passing plain strings
+this is using a library or ORM that parameterizes commands instead of passing plain strings

 like